Hashi-MU/Hashi-MU/README.md

     wbinfo -u
     sudo login

-Going back to the Server Manager, we should see “LINUX-CLIENT” under the “Computers” folder.
+Going back to the Server Manager, you should see “LINUX-CLIENT” under the “Computers” folder.

 ![image](https://github.com/user-attachments/assets/25063361-df95-43cb-a71f-c25c8afd0e32)